RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/Plur1bus_Reddit_comments_2025-11-07.md

 &nbsp;

 Carol has the eye of Dog and God training!
+Carol is the only true Patriot who has survived, and she is building the rebellion against the outer-space empire.
+Keep reading books like Carol and Manousos!
+Not every interpretation of books have been found!